flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210215-sen-lindsey-graham-r-s-c-on-the-potential-formation-of-a-congressional-bipartisan-inquiry/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “We need a 9/11 commission to find out what happened and make sure it never happens again.”
+    We need a 9/11 commission to find out what happened and make sure it never happens again.

 ---
 The 9/11 Commission was formed in 2002 after the 9/11 terrorist attacks – through hundreds of interviews, public hearings, and research, the commission issued a report about what happened in the lead up to and after the terrorist attacks.
 The report took nearly 2 years.